sundeepbassi/The-Wellbeing-Retreat/README.md

 **video**

+An update, after careful consideration the two videos were removed because when I ran a validator check on W3C for both the HTML and CSS errors came up regarding the embedding of the videos.
+The tutors had kindly shown me how to install the videos and they worked but I was concerned about how this would affect the project with errors from the validators.

 I added two videos for the users to follow and have an experience with trying to do yoga or meditation.

 (1) A yoga Video about 3 Simple Yoga Exercises by sharp healthcare on youtube.